ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 ## How to run the Eth 2.0 validator (staking) {#validator}

-Once the Topaz testnet beacon chain is synchronized you can run a validator in the same device.
+Once the Prater testnet beacon chain is synchronized you can run a validator in the same device.
 You will need to follow [these participation steps](https://prylabs.net/participate).

 The first time, you need to create manually an account by running the “validator” binary and setup a password.
 Once you have completed this step you can add the password to `/etc/ethereum/prysm-validator.conf` and start the validator as a systemd service.